MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - When you use the advanced client setting to [label an Office document by using an existing custom property](client-admin-guide-customizations.md#label-an-office-document-by-using-an-existing-custom-property), automatic labeling doesn't override manual labeling.

+- A new advanced client setting to protect PDF files such that the protected file retains the original file name extension and adheres to  ....
+[More information]( )

 ## Version 1.27.48.0